-X. Distribution of wholly owned subsidiary to owners of the Company^{a, b, c}
+X. Distribution of wholly owned subsidiary to owners of the Companya, b, c

-On 15 May 2022, the board of directors of the Company announced that the Group would distribute all of its shares in Papier GmbH, a wholly owned subsidiary within the Recycled Papers segment, to the Company's shareholders.
-On authorisation of the distribution, the Group recognised a dividend payable of €12,500 thousand, being the fair value of the assets to be distributed.
+On 15 May 2023, the board of directors of the Company announced that the Group would distribute all of its shares in Papier GmbH, a wholly owned subsidiary within the Recycled Papers segment, to the Company's shareholders.
+On authorisation of the distribution, the Group recognised a dividend payable of EUR 12,500 thousand, being the fair value of the assets to be distributed.

-On 3 June 2022, the shares were distributed.
-The net assets comprised assets of €17,408 thousand less liabilities of €7,464 thousand as follows.
+On 3 June 2023, the shares were distributed.
+The net assets comprised assets of EUR 17,408 thousand less liabilities of EUR 7,464 thousand as follows.

-In thousands of euro 2022
+In thousands of euro 2023

 Property, plant and equipment 9,650

 Investment property 100

 Intangible assets 400

 Deferred tax assets 225

 Inventories 2,900

 Trade and other receivables 4,133

 Loans and borrowings (3,064)

 Provisions (200)

 Deferred tax liabilities (450)

 Trade and other payables (3,750)

 Carrying amount of net assets distributed 9,944

 Dividend to shareholders 12,500

 Carrying amount of net assets distributed (9,944)

-Gain on distribution to owners of the Company 2,556°
+Gain on distribution to owners of the Company 2,556 c

-There was no change in the fair value of the assets to be distributed between the date on which